SciML/NonlinearSolve.jl/README.md

 v1.0 has been released for NonlinearSolve.jl, making it a decentralized solver library akin to DifferentialEquations.jl.
-For simple implementations of nonlinear solvers, you can now use SimpleNonlinearSolve.jl. `Falsi`, `Bisection`, and `NewtonRahpson` implementations designed for scalar and static vector inputs have all moved to the lower dependency version.
-NonlinearSolve.jl is thus designed for the larger scale more complex implementations, with `NewtonRahpson` now sporting support for LinearSolve.jl and soon SparseDiffTools.jl to allow for preconditioned Newton-Krylov and exploitation of sparsity.
+For simple implementations of nonlinear solvers, you can now use SimpleNonlinearSolve.jl. `Falsi`, `Bisection`, and `NewtonRaphson` implementations designed for scalar and static vector inputs have all moved to the lower dependency version.
+NonlinearSolve.jl is thus designed for the larger scale more complex implementations, with `NewtonRaphson` now sporting support for LinearSolve.jl and soon SparseDiffTools.jl to allow for preconditioned Newton-Krylov and exploitation of sparsity.
 The two pieces will continue to grow in this direction, with NonlinearSolve.jl gaining more and more wrapped solver libraries and support